AsifKamalTias/the-tias-doc/README.md

 # the-tias-doc
+## Everything I have practice.
-In this repository I am making many resourcefull project to remember how to do that or how I did that.
-Everthing I have practice.
+In this repository, I am making many resourceful projects to remember how to do that or how I did that